aakbar5/handy-commands/docker.md

 <a name="docker"></a>
 ## Docker
-`docker --version` - print docker version
+- `docker --version` - print docker version
-`docker version` - print docker version
+- `docker version` - print docker version
-`docker info` - print detailed info docker installation `docker run hello-world` - test docker installation
+- `docker info` - print detailed info docker installation
+- `docker run hello-world` - test docker installation

 <a name="images"></a>
 ## Docker images
-`docker image ls` - List Docker images
+- `docker image ls` - List Docker images
-`docker rmi <image-name_OR_image-id-number>` - Remove a specific docker image `docker images -f dangling=true` - Show dangling* docker image `docker images purge` - Remove dangling docker images
+- `docker rmi <image-name_OR_image-id-number>` - Remove a specific docker image
+- `docker images -f dangling=true` - Show dangling1 docker image
+- `docker images purge` - Remove dangling docker images

-* Docker images consist of multiple layers.
+1 Docker images consist of multiple layers.
 Dangling images are layers that have no relationship to any tagged images.
 They no longer serve a purpose and consume disk space.

 <a name="containers"></a>
 ## Docker containers
-`docker container ls` - Show running containers `docker container ls --all` - List all container `docker container ls --all --quiet` - List only IDs of all containers `docker rm <docker-image_OR_docker-id-number>` - Remove a specific container
+- `docker container ls` - Show running containers
+- `docker container ls --all` - List all container
+- `docker container ls --all --quiet` - List only IDs of all containers
+- `docker rm <docker-image_OR_docker-id-number>` - Remove a specific container

 <a name="create_a_docker_img"></a>
 ## Create a docker image & container